Do you want to know how to start writing as a career change?

 For much better and far more accurate analysis and results, many writers, including myself, use a dedicated online grammar and spelling checker.
 I have been using Grammarly for some years now and it works perfectly for me.

-Use one of the free versions to check your writing accuracy.
 If you notice that you are making certain errors consistently, you can work on learning and changing your bad writing habits and develop better grammar, punctuation and spelling accuracy.

 How can I turn being a writer into a paying job?